 - Company Law Committee (CLC) – The ministry of corporate affairs has extended the tenure of the Company Law Committee by one year i.e. to September 2021.
 The committee was constituted in September 2019.

 List of Committees and their Purposes

 We have come up with detailed recommendations of a few important committees for your reference.
-You can check out recommendations of the Punchhi Commission at the linked article.
+You can check out the recommendations of the Punchhi Commission in the linked article.
 We have also covered the very important Sarkaria Commission, which you can read about here.